Here’s what you need to know about what we are doing.

 “You are living proof that when a group of friends sacrifices together for a common good they can become family.”

 You, our friends, our families, and our community are our top priorities.
 Jen and I are incredibly concerned about your health and welfare.
 We have family here too.
 We are all in the same boat (no pun intended).
 The health and welfare of every person onboard is our first priority.
 Along with the crew, we are working just as hard as you are to keep exposures to an absolute minimum and stop the spread of COVID-19.

 Here is what we know.

 The CDC has not published any domestic travel advisories.
 The CDC is advising travelers to stay away from large crowded areas.
-Airports, cruise ships, sports and concert venues, indoor arenas, etc. Since Maine is a day’s drive for many of our guests we think getting here shouldn’t be too hard.
-But what about a schooner?
+Airports, cruise ships, sports and concert venues, indoor arenas, etc. Since Maine is a day’s drive for many guests getting here shouldn’t be too hard.
+But what about the schooner?
 Isn’t that a cruise?
 Aren’t we supposed to avoid cruise ships?
 Mary Day is not a cruise ship.
 We are nothing like a cruise ship where people largely spend their time in large crowds in enclosed spaces.
 Shore trips are not at crowded popular destination ports.
 Here is what we know and what we plan to do to keep us all safe: